pinareceaktan/deeplearning_roadmap/README.md

-# Deep Learning  & Machine Laarning Road Map
+# Deep Learning  & Machine Learning Road Map

-In this repo, I will e sharing my deep learning and machine learning resources.
+>In this repo, I will e sharing my deep learning and machine learning resources.
 It will also include code tuttorials.
 I originly use Python 3.
 Im mostly familiar with TensorFlow and Keras.